rileycoyote87/DJI-Ronin-RS2-Log-and-Replay/README.md

 ```
 export PATH=$PATH:~/bin
 ```
+save the .bashrc file and either re-initalize it or close the terminal and open a new terminal window

 4) run `sudo can-up`  in terminal to initialize the can device (you'll need to edit this file depending on your type of can device interface)
-5) run 'ronin-record' to record the movements to the log
+5) run `ronin-record` in terminal to record the movements to the log
 6) move the ronin using joystick or force mobile
-7) use CTRL-C to end the program
+7) use `CTRL-C` in terminal to end the program
-8) run ronin-play to playback the movement
+8) run `ronin-play` in termal to playback the movement

 ## Required dependencies